 Forres Academy - New School Build

 The online survey has now closed.
-Analysis of the survey responses is planned to be reported at the meeting of Full Council on 22 May 2024.
+Analysis of the survey responses was reported at the meeting of Full Council on 22 May 2024.
+The preferred site option is Applegrove/ Roysvale as per the minute of the meeting, with Lochyhill remaining as a possible alternative site.

 An initial report was submitted to ECLS committee on 14 May with appendices detailing the full design team report and the outcome of both the online and paper survey.